clux/facemaulers/npcs/irae.md

 NB: SHE WON'T ACTIVELY TAKE CREDIT FOR DEMON LORDS OR MASS SLAUGHTER TO FURTHER THE MEANS.

+## Encounter East
+Either in [[path-of-suffering]] or in [[dragonlake-pier]].

+Irae (all cases): It's time we had a chat together.
+You have caused quite the disruption at Halos.
+Irae (plea): Please cease your interference with our undead settlements.
+We will take care of Lolth and her followers, but instead you have to leave Irithyll alone if you have your own best interests at heart.

+Irae (plans): Building a safe and sustainable empire for followers of the Revenancer.

+Irae (on Kiaransalee): Lolth's betrayal of Kiaransalee and her proficiency for necromancy made her vengeful.
+Their society of constant competition is a deeply unhealthy one, that she opposed, and she had many followers.
+Irae (on drow soc expanded): To properly construct an empire, it requires giving the followers adequate rest and food, training, and equipment.
+If you treat them like enemies, they will not help you.
+Their ideological hatred of their weaker made this type of cooperation impossible.
+Humiliating people who speak up by converting them into hideous monstrosities is a dead (weight) loss.

+"It won't matter much now that [[menzo]] lies in ruin."

+Irae (on Menzo): All clerics sympathetic to Kiaransalee were evacuated before the portal to the abyss cracked open underneath their pathetic metropolis.

+Irae (demon lord defense): We needed to unite the dark seldarine once again under the banner of Kiaransalee.
+Doing this required a small amount of destruction.
+We ultimately spared the lives of everyone in Luskan, while we got all the pieces together.

+ Irae (artifacts): You see, it's with all the artifacts of Kiaransalee combined that the raised dead retain their souls and sentience.

+Irae (undead sentience defense): You fail to understand the true significance of this event?
+It's all undead raised from this point by me, or anyone I have raised.
+This is an infectious proprety.
+Souls are no longer sent off to hell in eternal torment to serve as infernal currency, nor are a small percentage sent to elysium, where they can enjoy this.. distinct position of privilege.
+They are free.
+They are immortal.
+All it took was an economic crash in the currency of souls.
+Irae (giant mind control defense): I offered Umnos power, and he took it.
+I'm sure he's not the only one who's learning to read the fine print.
+Irae (giant justification): Chaos was a necessary agent to get at 3 very protected pieces.
+Society was either too un-budging, or too brutish to be able to deal with my proposal.
+Some plans are so great, that you can only effectively argue for it once it's already been placed into effect.
+Irae (in case of Bone City retreat / shadowfell escape): I think it's best you try to stop what you are doing.
+Irae (Kiaransalee): Ultimately, she went insane, but her powers had potential.
+She was focused on simple conquest and revenge, there's no need for that type of barbarism right now.
+Extraplanar: Sure, there is going to be resistance.

 ## Mannerisms
 Draws out her vowels in every other word.